JasperFx/marten/documentation/getting_started.md

 dotnet add package Marten
 </pre>

-The next step is to get access to a PostgreSQL **9.5+** database schema.
+The next step is to get access to a PostgreSQL **9.6+** database schema.
 If you want to let Marten build database schema objects on the fly at development time, make sure that your user account has rights to execute `CREATE TABLE/FUNCTION` statements.

 Marten uses the [Npgsql](http://www.npgsql.org) library to access PostgreSQL from .NET, so you'll likely want to read their [documentation on connection string syntax](http://www.npgsql.org/doc/connection-string-parameters.html).

+## .NET Version Compatibility

+Marten aligns with the [.NET Core Support Lifecycle](https://dotnet.microsoft.com/platform/support/policy/dotnet-core) to determine platform compatibility.

+4.xx targets `netstandard2.0` & `net5.0` and is compatible with `.NET Core 2.x`, `.NET Core 3.x` and `.NET 5+`.

+<[info]>
+.NET Framework support was dropped as part of the v4 release, if you require .NET Framework support, please use the latest Marten 3.xx release.
+<[/info]>

 ## Adding Marten to a .Net Core Application